ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Experiments and Analysis

-\textbf{Benchmarking Results.} We compare ConDA with eight state-of-the-art methods on the Boston $\rightarrow$ Singapore and Singapore $\rightarrow$ Boston scenarios in Tab. \ref{tab:bs2sg} and Tab. \ref{tab:sg2bs}.
+\textbf{Benchmarking Results}.
+We compare ConDA with eight state-of-the-art methods on the Boston $\rightarrow$ Singapore and Singapore $\rightarrow$ Boston scenarios in Tab. \ref{tab:bs2sg} and Tab. \ref{tab:sg2bs}.
 In both cases, ConDA substantially outperforms other competitors in terms of mIoU and FIoU.
-We observe relatively higher adaptation scores for static classes such as \textit{`driveable surface'} and \textit{`vegetation'} and lower scores for dynamic classes such as \textit{`barrier'} and \textit{`motor'}.
 Notably, in contrast to prior approaches that tend to improve performance on relatively easier classes (\textit{i.e.}, classes on which the source-only has already performed well), ConDA yields considerable performance gains on almost all classes.
-This strongly supports our findings that fine-grained objects/background interactions in-between domains are conducive for the adaptations.
+This strongly supports our findings that fine-grained objects/background interactions in-between domains are conducive for closing the domain gap and thus improving the adaptations.

-\textbf{Qualitative Assessment.} Fig.~\ref{fig:qualitative} presents several visualization results for different lines of methods, \textit{i.e.}, self-training (CBST \cite{CBST}), adversarial training (DADA \cite{DADA}), and both (IntraDA \cite{IntraDA}).
-We observe that while the prior arts can only give limited improvements in certain areas, ConDA mitigates the false predictions holistically in most regions around the ego-vehicle.
+\textbf{Qualitative Assessment}.
+Fig.~\ref{fig:qualitative} presents visualization results for different methods, \textit{i.e.}, self-training (CBST \cite{CBST}), adversarial training (DADA \cite{DADA}), and both (IntraDA \cite{IntraDA}).
+We observe that while the prior arts only give limited gains in certain areas, ConDA mitigates the false predictions holistically in most regions around the ego-vehicle.
 We accredit this to both the generalization ability provided by domain concatenation and the regularization enhancement offered by our anti-aliasing regularizer and entropy aggregator.

-\textbf{Training Complexity.} Fig.~\ref{fig:train_time} shows the training time of different methods.
-Note that the pseudo-label generation time (around 1 hour) is excluded since this operation is usually conducted offline \cite{xMUDA,CBST,BDL}.
-We find that while the inference speeds for these methods are similar (since they are sharing the same segmentation backbone), ConDA is still faster than most adversarial methods \cite{AdaptSegNet,ADVENT,DADA} which rely on additional discriminators for learning domain-invariant features during the adaptation.
-Our work is comparable with MinEnt \cite{ADVENT} and CBST~\cite{CBST} in terms of speed but provides much better adaptation performance.
+\textbf{Training Complexity}.
+Fig.~\ref{fig:train_time} shows the training time of different methods.
+Note that the pseudo-label generation time is excluded since this operation is conventionally conducted offline \cite{xMUDA,CBST,BDL}.
+We find that while the inference speeds for these methods are similar (since they are sharing the same range-view segmentation backbone), ConDA is still faster than most adversarial methods \cite{AdaptSegNet,ADVENT,DADA} which rely on additional discriminators for learning domain-invariant features during the adaptation.
+Our work is comparable with MinEnt~\cite{ADVENT} and CBST~\cite{CBST} in terms of speed but provides much better adaptation performance.